 Come, let us start at the red doors and explore some of the symbols and images you will find at St. Barnabas.

 It is customary, especially in Episcopal Churches, to paint the doors red.
 The reason for this is obscure.
 There are several proposed explanations.
 The most mundane is that once upon a time painting the doors of a building red signified that the mortgage had been paid in full.

-Red doors also remind us of the Passover in Exodus.
-God commanded the Hebrews to mark their doors with sacrificial lamb’s blood to protect them from his judgment on the firstborn in the land of Egypt.
-For Christians, the sacrificial lamb's blood symbolizes the blood of Jesus “poured out for many for the forgiveness of sins” (Matthew 26:28).
+Red doors also remind us of the Passover in which God commanded the Hebrews to mark their doors with sacrificial lamb’s blood to protect them from his judgment on the firstborn in the land of Egypt.
+For Christians this symbolizes the blood of Jesus “poured out for many for the forgiveness of sins” (Matthew 26:28).

-Red also represents the blood of the martyrs calling us to lives of self-sacrificial love, discipleship, and faithful witness to the good news of Jesus Christ.
+Red is liturgically significant.
+It represents the blood of the martyrs calling us to lives of self-sacrificial love and discipleship and faithful witness (martus in Greek) to the good news of Jesus Christ.

 Red also represents the fire of the Holy Spirit.
 When we enter the church we place our lives in the sphere of the gift-giving Spirit who births the church and comforts, strengthens, challenges, refines, and transforms us.

 The red doors of churches have traditionally indicated sanctuary refuge, safety, and hospitality.
 We hope you find all of these at St. Barnabas.

 The windows of the doors leading into our worship space are etched with the Jerusalem Cross.
 The Jerusalem Cross was first used sometime around 1100 A.D.